fabianandresgrob/kicktipp-bot/README.md

 ## xG Data & Result Prediction

 The xG data is taken from the website [xGScore](https://xgscore.io/).
 The script uses the xG data to calculate the probability of a win, draw or loss for each team.
-Paired with the bookmakers' quotes, the script then determines the best tip for each match, by simulating a match result 1000 times and picking the most frequent result.
+Paired with the bookmakers' quotes, the script then determines a tip for the game, while also adding a random factor to the tip to not always tip the favorite.